 In the case of omitting 101 patients, the estimated coefficient for the presence of prior diagnosed CVD is 14.85, which indicates that the presence of prior diagnosed corresponds to 14.85 mg/dL increase in mean FIB.
 This coefficient is exactly the same as the point estimate for difference of mean FIB in two groups in part a.
 The 95% confidence interval from the classical linear regression is between 10.38 and 19.32, which is exactly the same as the 95% confidence interval found in part a.
 The test statistics are slightly different, but the conclusions are similar, as the p-value is less than 0.0001 from the linear regression model.

 In the case of omitting 85 patients, the estimated coefficient for the presence of prior diagnosed CVD is 14.89, which indicates that the presence of prior diagnosed corresponds to 14.89 mg/dL increase in mean FIB.
 This coefficient is exactly the same as the point estimate for difference of mean FIB in two groups in part a.
 The 95% confidence interval from the classical linear regression is between 10.42 and 19.35, which is exactly the same as the 95% confidence interval found in part a.
-The test statistics are slightly different, but the conclusions are similar, as the p-value is less than 0.0001 from the linear regression model.
+The test statistics are slightly different, but the conclusions are similar, as the p-value is less than 0.0001 from the linear regression model. ( t statistics will be equal in absolute value and no mentioning about SE, -2 points)

 c.
 Perform an analysis allowing for the possibility that the standard deviation of fibrinogen might differ across groups defined by presence of absence of prior history of CVD.
+(10 points given)

 Methods: